 Grasshopper gives you complete control over how calls are routed.
 You can create extensions and add the number you’d like to have calls forwarded to.
 You can also define the time of day for call forwarding; either during your business hours, 24/7 or only on the weekends.

 Grasshopper also offers caller ID customization.
 With this feature, you can customize how your caller ID is displayed to your callers so they would never know you were calling from a mobile phone.
-You can also send and receive short message service (SMS) messages with the softphone app and retrieve faxes as PDF documents.
+You can also send and receive SMS messages with the softphone app and retrieve faxes as PDF documents.
 This about matches the functionality of other softphone systems we looked at.

 Grasshopper Setup & Ease of Use

 Grasshopper has a fantastic setup-and-go option that allows you to begin using your softphone as soon as your account is set up.
-You can download the mobile app from either the Apple App store or Google Play store and manage all the features of the service from the palm of your hand with the app.
+You can download the mobile app from either the iOS App Store or Google Play store and manage all the features of the service from the palm of your hand with the app.
 This is one of the easiest virtual phone services to set up on the market today.

 What Grasshopper Is Missing

 Grasshopper misses the mark for businesses looking to add a physical office space with desktop phones because it’s a virtual phone system that forwards calls to another number and doesn’t provide an actual phone line.
 It also doesn’t support call recording, nor does it have any customer relationship management (CRM) integrations, so if your business grows, you’ll need to switch to a more complete system that supports physical phones and more advanced features like Nextiva or RingCentral.

 What Users Think About Grasshopper